nealsaxena27/NSHELL/README.md

 - waitpid() to let the parent wait for child process till it is terminated or killed.
 - execvp() to execute executable given in arguments.
 - open() and close() to open and close file descriptors to handle input and output.
+- pipe() to create pipes for inter-process communication and implement piping of commands.

 ## References
 - [link](https://brennan.io/2015/01/16/write-a-shell-in-c/) - for basic structure of code of shell.